-It was not so very long ago that the possibility of seeing many of the World’s rarer, more elusive and most exquisite mammals was considered the realms of BBC cameraman and extremely patient researchers.
-Perhaps not for the two week tourist!
+It was not so very long ago that the possibility of seeing many of the World’s rarer, more elusive and most exquisite mammals was considered the realm of BBC cameramen and extremely patient researchers.
+Perhaps not for the two-week tourist!
 However the past few years have seen a realisation that we can indeed find ways of seeing those incredibly shy and well-camouflaged cats or rare bovids of the forest interior.

 The Imbak Canyon is fast generating a reputation for rare mammal-sightings.
 We’ve a good chance of the special cats again here, and recently groups of Banteng have been spotted on several occasions.
 The Bornean Slow Loris is commonly encountered here.
 The strange orange Malay Weasel is likely as are Common Palm Civet, Short-tailed Mongoose and the amazing porcupine-mimic Tufted Ground Squirrel, an extremely rare species that looks like a giant ‘red squirrel’ and which turns its tail into a porcupine when feeling threatened.
 Also here is the beautiful Horse-tailed Squirrel and ungulates such as Bornean Yellow Muntjac, Greater Mouse Deer and Lesser Mouse Deer.